8 Fun Things to Do in Albany That Are Off the Beaten Path

 Photo provided by the Underground Railroad History Project

 A house in Albany stands as an artifact of anti-slavery and the Underground Railroad period: the Stephen and Harriet Myers Residence at 194 Livingston Avenue.
 Stephen and Harriet Myers were the prime people in Albany involved with the Underground Railroad in the 1850s.
 The Underground Railroad History Project purchased this building in 2004 - this is an organization of members and volunteers who often have activities and programs going on that you can check out and participate in, like Underground Railroad Camp-Ins.
-Check for events going on at their Facebook page »»
+Follow their Facebook page for more information.

 4) Henry Hudson Planetarium